UPDATED 9/2023 - Updates are interspersed throughout

 Ouch.
 I suffer from chronic neuropathic pain (NP) as a result of my MS.

 In the case of NP caused by MS, the nerve fibers themselves have been injured and become damaged.
-These damaged nerve fibers send incorrect signals to the pain centers in the brain, the part of the brain which interprets nerve signals and determines if those signals should signal a sensation of pain.
-The impact of nerve fiber injury includes a change in nerve function both at the site of injury and areas around the injury.
+These damaged nerve fibers send incorrect signals to the pain centers in the brain, the part of the brain that interprets nerve signals and determines if those signals should signal a sensation of pain.
+The impact of nerve fiber injury includes a change in nerve function at the injury site and areas around the injury.

 There are three approaches I use to minimize pain: